xbeat/Machine-Learning/README.md

 Quantization is a technique used to reduce the computational and memory requirements of large language models (LLMs) while maintaining their performance.
 In the context of multilingual LLMs, quantization plays a crucial role in making these models more efficient and deployable across various languages and platforms.

+## Mastering Functions in Python Clean and Efficient Code

+Introduction to Functions in Python

+Functions are reusable blocks of code that perform specific tasks.
+They help organize code, improve readability, and promote code reuse.
+Let's start with a simple function that greets a user:

+Output: Hello, Alice!
+Welcome to Python functions.
+Hello, Bob!
+Welcome to Python functions.

 ## Geometry of Concepts in Large Language Models

 Geometry of Concepts in LLMs